-Appeals were cleared, on average, within 13 calendar months (251 working days), the longest average time it has taken to clear appeals over the past five financial years (Figure 2).
-Please note, the MOD completed the first stage of appeal processing within six calendar months (114 working days) after which appeals were heard at an independent Pension Appeal Tribunal (PAT).
+Appeals were cleared, on average, within 15 calendar months (290 working days), the longest average time it has taken to clear appeals over the past five financial years (Figure 2).
+Please note, the MOD completed the first stage of appeal processing within six calendar months (106 working days) after which appeals were heard at an independent Pension Appeal Tribunal (PAT).
 The MOD has no control over the length of time it takes for evidence to be gathered and a decision to be made at the PAT.
 For further information on the PAT process please see the Background Quality Report.

-Note that during 2018/19 DBS Veterans UK experienced a lack of resourcing which partly led to increase in clearance times for claims and appeals during 2018/19, compared with the previous year.
+Note that during 2018/19 DBS Veterans UK experienced a lack of resourcing which partly led to increase in clearance times for claims and appeals for 2018/19, whilst resource stabilised this continued to impact clearance times in 2019/20.